Capitals vs Hurricanes Prediction — AI Finds CAN'T MISS NHL Lines & Props (May 12)

 Washington vs. Carolina Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each player.
+AI algorithm Remi is pouring through mountains of data on each line.
 In fact, anytime the Capitals and Hurricanes play there’s always several intriguing observations to key in on.
-Not to mention games played at Lenovo Center in May can often follow normal, predictable betting trends.
+Not to mention games played at Lenovo Center in May rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: A. Svechnikov under 4.5 Hits.